aluffyy/Hashi/README.md

 **Contributing to Hashi:**

-We encourage you to partake in the evolution of Hashi!
+I encourage you to partake in the evolution of Hashi!
 Here's how you can join the adventure:

 1. **Forking the Repository:**
    - **GitHub Interface:** Visit the Hashi repository on GitHub ([https://github.com/](https://github.com/)<your-username>/Hashi) and click the "Fork" button in the top-right corner.
 This creates a copy of the repository under your own GitHub account.